Research

 The FY2027 AI Budget: How to Write the Funding Request When You Have Six Months of Data, Shifting Vendor Pricing, and Three New Regulatory Obligations

 Most mid-market companies enter the annual planning cycle in Q3 — three to four months before the fiscal year begins.
-For the company that launched its first AI

 March 2026